merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Binutils or if something is wrong

 It’s tricky sometimes with binutils (like `as`, `ar` and especially `ld`).
-**Solaris SPARC has its own peculiar ABI** with 32-bit and 64-bit binaries (throw the manual to me to get more information!) and I could not use GNU `ld` because Solaris `/usr/ccs/bin/ld` seems to know better about those things.
-I got errors about incompatible libraries while I was trying to use GNU `ld`.
+**Solaris SPARC has its own peculiar ABI** with 32-bit and 64-bit binaries (throw the manual to me to get more information!). `pkgsrc` has `ABI` option in `mk.conf` but sometimes I got an `ELFCLASS` error.
+It often helped to explicitly specify `CFLAGS+=-m64 CXXFLAGS+=-m64`.
+And I could not use GNU `ld` because Solaris `/usr/ccs/bin/ld` seems to know better about those things.
+I got errors about incompatible libraries.
+If I give it a try again, I'll share the experience.

 But, often packages are successfully built with binutils which the process catches (usually, Solaris `/usr/ccs/bin` ones), but sometimes something is failing.
 Then: